 Koi rutha hai tumse uske iss andaz se khush raho,

 Jo laut kar nahi aane wale unhi lamho ki yaad me khush raho,

 Kal kisne dekha hai apne aaj me khush raho,

 Khushiyon ka intezar kisliye, dusre ki muskan me khush raho,

 Kyu tadapte ho har pal kisike sath ko, kabhi toh apne aap me khush raho,

 Choti si zindagani hai har haal me khush raho.

 Message for cancer patients

-Young people already have a lot of problems, and cancer diagnosis makes them go under Depression.
-The support from family, friends and society is very necessary for them to come through the cancer journey.
+Young people already have many problems, and cancer diagnosis makes them go under Depression.
+Support from family, friends and society is necessary for them to come through the cancer journey.
 One- to-one-guidance is very important.
-They have to change the thought process and decide to get up and fight.
+They have to change their thought process and decide to get up and fight.
 You require skill, will and zeal in your life.
-Do kapalabhati every day because it can be very helpful for your body.
+Do kapalabhati every day because it can be beneficial for your body.